doctor-g/preproduction_Sp24/course_plan.md

 - A set of action items to prevent the event from happening again
 - Lessons learned

 The action items must be expressed in a manner that is [specific, measurable, achievable, relevant, and time-bound](https://en.wikipedia.org/wiki/SMART_criteria).
 Each must have a deadline by which you propose to have them complete.
 Most action items should be attainable within a few working days at most; if you require more time, talk to the instructors about an individualized schedule.
 Otherwise, the expected window of time between the initial self-evaluation and its final submission and conclusion is one week.
+The instructors will respond to either approve your action plan or to negotiate revisions.

-TODO: explain how to submit
+If you are able to accomplish your action plan within the approved window, email a follow-up to the instructors, and we will consider your peer-evaluation to be satisfactory.

 ### Completion